Colorado 'River Yeti' Hunts For Treasure In Clear Creek

 (CBS4) – For the last year, a Colorado treasure hunter has been taking his hobby to the water and has found that business is booming.

-“A lot of tubers, when this water is flowing, the CFS is so high, they hit that rock then they go backwards and they flip so all their cell phones, wedding rings, everything’s lost right here,” said Ryan Mahan.
+“A lot of tubers, when this water is flowing, the (cubic feet per second) is so high, they hit that rock then they go backwards and they flip so all their cellphones, wedding rings, everything’s lost right here,” said Ryan Mahan.

 Mahan never thought he would find scuba diving interesting, but in Clear Creek, he can’t get enough.